a8977338/dfpadsenseoptimiser/_posts/2011-11-30-4UsingGoogleWebsiteOptimizer.md

 '" type="text/javascript" charset="utf-8"></sc'+'ript>')})();
 </script>
 <!-- End of Google Website Optimizer Control Script -->
+{% endhighlight %}

+This is directly followed by the second script which you will recognize as

+{% highlight html %}
 <!-- Google Website Optimizer Tracking Script -->
 <script type="text/javascript">
   var _gaq = _gaq || [];